-- Continue to wear your seat belt while in a car. - Make a conscious effort to drive within the speed limit. - Never ride in a car when the driver is intoxicated. - Continue to test your smoke alarms every two months. - Continue to lift heavy objects with care.
+- Always wear your seat belt while in a car. - Make a conscious effort to drive within the speed limit. - Continue to avoid riding in a car when the driver is intoxicated. - Continue to test your smoke alarms every two months. - Continue to lift heavy objects with care.